AlbertoV5/mj-timeseries/fetch/README.md

 # Fetch

-Data collection querying an API using cronjobs.
+Data collection querying an API using cronjobs in AWS.